Jasper Organic (F1) Tomato Seed

 Round, 7–10 gm. fruits are crack resistant, borne on small trusses, and store on the plant well, resisting cracking and rot.
 The texture is pleasantly chewy, and the flavor is sweet and rich.
 Plants are extra vigorous and tall, staying healthy for a long picking period.
-Intermediate resistance to early blight, Septoria Leaf Spot, fusarium races 1 & 2, and late blight.
+High resistance to late blight; and intermediate resistance to early blight.
 Indeterminate.
 AAS winner.
-Organically grown.
+USDA Certified Organic.
 Avg.
 14,650 seeds/oz.
 Packet: 15 seeds.

 Johnny's is committed to your success, every step of the way.

 We want you, our customer, to be 100% satisfied with all of our seeds, tools, and supplies.

 If anything you purchase from us proves unsatisfactory, we will either replace the item or refund the purchase price.